deltachat/securejoin/source/new.rst

-Note that automated processing of administrative messages opens up a new attack vector: malfeasant peers can try to inject adminstrative messages in order to impersonate another user or to learn if a particular user is online.
+Note that automated processing of administrative messages opens up a new attack vector: malfeasant peers can try to inject administrative messages in order to impersonate another user or to learn if a particular user is online.